chromium/chromium/components/onc/docs/onc_spec.md

 A [Help Center article](https://support.google.com/chrome/a/answer/6326250) warns admins of the implications of mis-using this policy for Chrome OS.

+* **AllowCellularHotspot**
+    * (optional, defaults to true) - **boolean**
+    * When this field is present and set to true, chromebook users will be allowed to turn on hotspot on their devices.
+If there is an active hotspot and this field is set to false, hotspot will be turned off and a notification will be displayed to the user.

 * **AllowCellularSimLock**
     * (optional, defaults to true) - **boolean**
     * When this field is present and set to false, a SIM cannot be PIM Locked on